bubylou/ssm-bash/README.md

 `start <app> ...`

-- Start application.
+- Start the selected server.

 `start-all [<app> ...]`

-- Start all applications.
+- Start all servers.

 `status [<app> ...]`

-- Check status of an application or all applications if none are specified.
+- Check status of a server or all servers if none are specified.

 `stop <app> ...`

-- Stop an application.
+- Stop a server.

 `stop-all [<app> ...]`

-- Stop all installed applications.
+- Stop all servers.

 `update [option] <app> ...`

-- Update the chosen applications.
+- Update the selected applications.

 `update-all [option]`